danhper/plug-navigation-history/README.md

       It can also be passed to `last_path` and `last_paths` to retrieve the paths for the relevant key.
       Defaults to `"default"`.
+  * `accept_duplicates` - By default, if the same URL is repeated, it is ignored, unless this option is set to `true`.
+      Defaults to `false`.

 ### Example